Bank of England to keep rates at 16-year high before UK election

 While Sunak has sought credit for the fall in inflation since he took office in October 2022, when it was at a 41-year high of 11.1%, Labour blames high mortgage rates on economic mismanagement by the Conservatives' previous leader, Liz Truss.

-Since the start of the election campaign the BoE has been in a self-imposed period of silence, canceling public events.
+Since the start of the election campaign the BoE has been in a self-imposed period of silence, cancelling public events.

 Before that, BoE Chief Economist Huw Pill had described an excessive focus on a June rate cut as "ill advised" but both he and Deputy Governor Ben Broadbent - who steps down at the end of this month - said a rate cut over the summer was possible.